Resource Marginal Problems: Preliminary Notions on Topological Properties

-This section constitutes the proof of the following statement (recall that we always consider the topology induced by the trace norm $\norm{\cdot}_1$): \begin{alemma} For every finite dimensional system ${\rm S}$, $\FRS$ is compact if $R=$ athermality, entanglement, coherence, asymmetry, nonlocality, and steerability. \end{alemma}
+This section constitutes the proof of the following statement (recall that we always consider the topology induced by the trace norm $\norm{\cdot}_1$): \begin{alemma} For every finite-dimensional system ${\rm S}$, $\FRS$ is compact if $R\in\{$athermality, entanglement, coherence, asymmetry, nonlocality, and steerability$\}$. \end{alemma}